AckerlyXu/heima/articles/virtual-machines/windows/reset-local-password-without-agent.md

 ---
 # How to reset local Windows password for Azure VM
-You can reset the local Windows password of a VM in Azure using the [Azure Portal or Azure PowerShell](reset-rdp.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json) provided the Azure guest agent is installed.
+You can reset the local Windows password of a VM in Azure using the [Azure portal or Azure PowerShell](reset-rdp.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json) provided the Azure guest agent is installed.
 This method is the primary way to reset a password for an Azure VM.
 If you encounter issues with the Azure guest agent not responding, or failing to install after uploading a custom image, you can manually reset a Windows password.
 This article details how to reset a local account password by attaching the source OS virtual disk to another VM.

 > [!WARNING]
 > Only use this process as a last resort.
-Always try to reset a password using the [Azure Portal or Azure PowerShell](reset-rdp.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json) first.
+Always try to reset a password using the [Azure portal or Azure PowerShell](reset-rdp.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json) first.
 >
 >